IRS Forms

 Who must file and how to read the triggers correctly

 If you are the qualified heir who received specially valued property from an estate that elected §2032A, you are the filer.
+Note that a qualified heir is limited to the decedent’s family under §2032A(e): an ancestor, the spouse, a lineal descendant, a lineal descendant of the decedent’s parent or spouse, or the spouse of any of those lineal descendants; friends and unrelated beneficiaries do not qualify.
 Multiple heirs mean multiple returns, each heir files for their portion.
 You must file even if you conclude no additional estate tax is due, because the filing itself is how you notify the IRS that a trigger occurred and how you document why the tax is zero.
 This includes involuntary conversions or exchanges that are otherwise nontaxable, the filing requirement still applies.

 Practical tip from the review chair, match the parcel identifiers and descriptions to the original special use schedule from the Form 706 file, then tie those identifiers to your deed, exchange statement, or conversion records.
 The fastest reviews I have seen are the ones where the 706‑A packet mirrors the naming and numbering that the original estate used.